Weather Threatens SpaceX Weekend Astronaut Launch Attempts - WUSF Public Media | Tampa NPR, Local News Coverage

 SpaceX will try once again Saturday to launch the duo on a test flight of the company’s Crew Dragon capsule but weather may once again be a factor.
 The instantaneous launch is scheduled for 3:22 p.m.
 ET.

-NASA Administrator Jim Bridenstine said the team will get an updated weather briefing Friday afternoon.
-If weather doesn’t look good, SpaceX and NASA could call off the attempt before the astronauts are suited up Saturday.

-“We will feel no pressure.
-We will go when we are ready.
-Safety is the highest priority, and that’s what we’re focused on,” said Bridenstine.

-SpaceX has another launch attempt Sunday at 3:00 p.m.
-ET, but weather once again will be a factor.
+If Saturday doesn’t work out, SpaceX has another launch attempt Sunday at 3:00 p.m.
+ET.
+Weather once again will be a factor.

 “Slightly drier air is forecast to move in in the middle and upper parts of the atmosphere on Sunday but still there’s going to be a front in the area and enough low level moisture where scattered thunderstorms are possible again Sunday afternoon,” said Hawthorne.